esdmr/badpdf/README.md

 them into black and white.
 Then, it encodes the run-length of the values.
 Finally, it does two lossy compressions on the RLE’d stream.

+Note: In v1, this script reorders the frame data according to a [Generalized Hilbert Curve][gilbert].
+This improves the compression rate by one third of the original size (307 kB to 205 kB).

 The first is the “RLE Bleed-0” compression.
 Its goal is to reduce zero bytes after a full (255) run-length, by intentionally miscoloring the remaining non-full byte.
 This is only done at a certain threshold, as a larger miscolored,